nettrom/SDoC-Baseline-Metrics-Redux/T187827/README.md

 1. Compare the desktop full-text search zero result rate on Commons vs English Wikipedia.
 Break down the number by day.
 2. Compare the desktop full-text search clickthrough rate on Commons vs English Wikipedia.
 Break down the number by day.
 3. Compare the proportion of desktop full-text searches with clicks to see other pages of the search results on Commons vs English Wikipedia.
 Break down the number by day.
-4. Compare the dwell time on articles after users clickthrough on Commons vs English Wikipedia.
+4. Compare the dwell time on pages after users clickthrough on Commons vs English Wikipedia.
 5. Compare the desktop autocomplete search clickthrough rate on Commons vs English Wikipedia.
 Break down the number by day.

 Ticket: [T18675](https://phabricator.wikimedia.org/T187827)